useblocks/sphinx-needs/docs/dynamic_functions.rst

 incoming_links
 ++++++++++++++
-Incoming links are not available when dynamic functions get calculated.
+Incoming links are not available when dynamic functions gets calculated.

-That's because a dynamic function can change outgoing links, so that the incoming links of the target need needs to be recalculated.
-This is automatically done, but not until all dynamic functions were resolved.
+That's because a dynamic function can change outgoing links, so that the incoming links of the target need will be recalculated.
+This is automatically done but not until all dynamic functions are resolved.